yidiwang21/yidiwang21.github.io/_pages/cv.md

 * Santa Clara University
   * Assistant Professor, Department of Computer Science and Engineering, Starting from Sept 2024
 * University of California, Riverside
-  * Postdoc, Department of Electrical and Computer Engineering, Aug 2023 - Present
+  * Postdoc, Department of Electrical and Computer Engineering, Aug 2023 - Jul 2024

 ## Service